California is a state that evokes images of creativity, innovation, and natural beauty.

 It’s a truly unforgettable experience that will give you a new appreciation for Los Angeles’ vibrant culture and stunning architecture.
 So don’t miss out on this incredible opportunity to view the city from above.

-40. Visiting the California Science Center in Los Angeles
+40. California Science Center in Los Angeles

 The California Science Center in Los Angeles is the perfect place to explore science and technology.